 Once qualified, Danielle hopes to become a master technician “where you know all about your brand and are a little bit of a guru” and/or a WOF technician.
 She loves working at John Andrew Ford where she’s learning how to change CV and ball joints, how to service a vehicle, and, in the process, learning more about the “individuality of each vehicle”.

-The Level 3 Certificate in Automotive Engineering is designed to support an apprenticeship and is a pre-requisite for the Level 4 New Zealand Certificate in Light Automotive Engineering and/or the New Zealand Certificate in Automotive Electrical Engineering – both which are work placement programmes.
+The New Zealand Certificate in Automotive Engineering is designed to prepare students for apprenticeship and is a pre-requisite for the apprenticeship work placement programmes: the New Zealand Certificate in Light Automotive Engineering and the New Zealand Certificate in Automotive Electrical Engineering.